kb-dk/doms-client/GuiArchitecture.md

 this is where most of our difficulties occur.
 In particular, the element-tree model is not rich enough to represent all the possible structure which could be present in the SDO layer.
 As an example, SDO mixed content could consist of a list of alternating text-elements and xml sub-elements.
-But the SDO-DOC element, in its current form, assigns a single scalar value to each element.
-Also problematic is that the property field of each element (ie the SDO Property associated with the corresponding DataObject) is assumed to be non-null.
-However for text-elements in mixed content the Property should be null.)
+But the SDO-DOC element, in its current form, assigns a single scalar value to each element.)

 ### The "+" button